msabrishami/isc-website-mjhp/markdowns/identification.md

 ### Privacy Concerns

 It's important to keep your SSN confidential.
 It should not be given out unless absolutely necessary, as it can be used in identity theft.
-More information can be found on the [Social Security Administration website](https://www.ssa.gov/scam/).
+More information can be found on the <a href="https://www.ssa.gov/scam/">Social Security Administration website</a>.
 Some examples are:

 * Scammers pretend to be from an agency or organization you know to gain your trust.
 * Scammers say there is a problem or a prize.